Zakaria Pintoo: Bangladesh

 On 13 February 1972, Pintoo captained Bangladesh XI against President XI, in what was the first football match held in independent Bangladesh.
 The highly anticipated game held at the Dhaka Stadium, which ended in a 0–2 defeat for Pintoo's team, was attended by Bangladesh's President Sheikh Mujibur Rahman.

 On 13 May 1972, Pintoo captained Dhaka XI, the unofficial Bangladesh national team, in an exhibition match against the touring Indian club Mohun Bagan AC, led by Chuni Goswami.
 The game ended in a 1–0 victory for Dhaka, with Kazi Salahuddin scoring the only goal in front of more than 35,000 spectators at the Dhaka Stadium.
 He also captained Dhaka XI to a runner-up finish in the Bordoloi Trophy in Guwahati, India, losing the final replay 5–0 to East Bengal Club.

 In 1973, he was included in the first Bangladesh football team by coach Sheikh Shaheb Ali, who previously managed the Dhaka XI.
 Pintoo captained the team in their first international tournament at the 1973 Merdeka Tournament.
 He made his international debut for Bangladesh against Thailand.
 The game ended as a 2–2 draw, with Bangladesh losing the tie-breakers 5–6.
 On 13 August, Pintoo led the team to their first victory, defeating hosts Singapore 1–0 in an exhibition match played after the Merdeka Cup concluded.

 Post-playing career

+After retiring from football, Pintoo briefly coached Mohammedan SC in 1977.
+In 1978, he received a short-term diploma in football coaching from England.
+He later became the joint editor of the Bangladesh Football Federation (BFF) in 1979.

 On 20 July 1979, Pintoo served as the head coach of the national team during a 1–0 defeat to South Korea B in a friendly match played in Dhaka.

+Pintoo was the manager of the national team coached by Abdur Rahim at the 1980 AFC Asian Cup in Kuwait.

+He served as the Director of Sports of the National Sports Council (NSC) from 1980 to 1982.
+Additionally, he was the Deputy Chef-de-Mission of the Bangladesh contingent at the 1995 South Asian Games in Madras, India, and the 2004 South Asian Games in Islamabad, Pakistan.
+Notably, he had the honor of lighting the torch at both the 1993 South Asian Games in Dhaka and the 6th Bangladesh Games in 1996.
+In 1978, he received the National Sports Award.

 He received the Independence Day Award (1995) in the sports category by the Government of Bangladesh.

-Bangladesh Football Federation (BFF) president, Kazi Salahuddin, alleged that Pintoo asked him for funds to withdraw the nomination paper of the president post in the 2012 BFF election.
+In 2016, BFF president, Kazi Salahuddin, alleged that Pintoo asked him for funds to withdraw the nomination paper of the president post in the 2012 BFF election.
 The allegation was later denied by Pintoo.